partialg/partialg/README.md

 ---
 **How to Cite**
-- For the partial inversion algorithm, cite this paper:
+- For applications and modifications the Partial Inversion algorithm, cite this paper:

   **Dennis Lima and Saif Al-Kuwari.
 Unitarization of pseudo-unitary quantum circuits in the S-matrix framework.
 2024 Phys.
 Scr.
 99 045202.
 URL: https://doi.org/10.1088/1402-4896/ad298a**

-- For the Sridhara-based Block-Diagonalization algorithm, cite this paper:
+- For applications and modifications to the Sridhara-based Block Diagonalization algorithm, cite this paper:

   **Dennis Lima and Saif Al-Kuwari.
 Sridhara-Compressed VQE Accelerates Molecular Energy Ranking of Polyaromatic Hydrocarbons.
 2025 quant-ph arXiv.
 URL: https://arXiv.org/abs/2507.12678**